raft-tech/raft-tech.github.io/services-cloud-native.md

   service3:
     head: Scalability
     img: /assets/Scalable.svg
     txt: Modern software should be scalable from the first day of production.
-For applicaiton level scalability, we break down the solution into microservices following the 12 factor app, reactive manifesto, and use non-blocking IO.
+For application level scalability, we break down the solution into microservices following the 12 factor app, reactive manifesto, and use non-blocking IO.
 Then on the infrastructure level, we utilize best battle tested open source container orchestration system currently available, Kubernetes.
   service4:
     head: Event Sourcing
     img: /assets/Event_Sourcing.svg